cpoliver/resumate/README.md

   - Pre-built and battle tested atomic components - why reinvent the wheel?
 - Storybook
   - Serves as "living documentation"
-  - Intergrates with [Chromatic] for seamless visual regression testing
+  - Integrates with [Chromatic](https://www.chromatic.com) for seamless visual regression testing
   - Great developer experience.
 Work on one component in isolation
 - Create React App
   - Fast, first-party way to bootstrap a new React App